czechoa/Computer-Graphics/README.md

 3-Camera
 ==================

-TThe first program is a 3d camera moving between solids.
+The first program is a 3d camera moving between solids.
 To solve the obstruction problem I used the painting algorithm.
 First I sort the walls according to Z coordinates, then based on the plane equation I check which should be displayed first and which last.

 Sample views